-BBI has also continued its engagement in numerous Corporate Social Responsibility (CSR) activities this past fiscal year.
-Projects in Maglaj aimed at renovating infrastructural damages after tragic flooding in 2014, were completed in November of 2015.
-Four schools were renovated in total.
-With support from the Sheikh Saleh Kamel Foundation, BBI once again executed the scholarship program in 2015, supporting 500 orphan students from Bosnia and Herzegovina.
+BBI has continued its engagement in numerous Corporate Social Responsibility (CSR) activities.
+With the support of Sheikh Saleh Kamel Foundation BBI has continued with the scholarship program in 2016 and managed Foundations project of supporting more than 500 orphan students from Bosnia and Herzegovina.